-The project site is located off the south side of Panorama Drive in the Alpine Mountain Ranch Subdivision, Routt County, Colorado.
-The property generally consists of approximately 5 acres of vacant, undisturbed rural land.
-The proposed building site was generally located in the north-central portion of the property and was vegetated with grass, weeds and scattered deciduous brush.
+The project site is located off the northwest side of Sky Valley Drive in the Timbers Village Subdivision, Routt County, Colorado.
+The property consists of approximately 1-acre parcel of vacant land that was covered with approximately 1-foot of snow at the time of our exploration.
+The proposed building site was located in the southeastern portion of the property near Sky Valley Drive and appeared to be vegetated with grass, weeds and scattered aspen and willow brush.

-Building site topography appeared to be somewhat variable and generally sloped strongly to moderately steeply down to the southwest on the order of 15 to 20 percent.
-Based on review of the site plan provided, it appears that a maximum elevation difference of approximately 10 feet is likely across the proposed building site.
+Building site topography appeared variable and previous site grading is likely, although depth and extent were not readily apparent.
+Topography generally sloped gently to moderately steeply down to the north on the order of 5 to 20 percent.
+Based on review of the site plan provided, it appears that a maximum elevation difference of 6 feet is likely across the proposed building site.